-10. Training and socialization for a Labrador puppy
+10. Training and socialization

 Some breeders take the time to train and socialize their Lab puppies.
 This investment will be more expensive initially but can be cheaper in the long run as you don’t have to spend so much time and money on training, socialization, and obedience classes later in life.

 What Does a Labrador Retriever Cost After You Get Him Home?

 Don’t forget that owning a Labrador Retriever dog is about so much more than just that initial puppy price.
 There are grooming, exercise, food, training, and health care costs to consider.

 Vet expenses are one of the most significant cost considerations.
 These include regular vet checkups, vaccines, deworming, spaying or neutering, and attending to any health issues that may arise.